cloudposse/docs/docs/layers/eks/design-decisions/decide-on-secrets-management-for-eks.md

 ## Consquences

-We will build the `eks/secrets-store-csi-driver` component using the [Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/getting-started/installation)
+We will develop the `eks/secrets-store-csi-driver` component using the [Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/getting-started/installation)